 When you get to Avoidance Setup, set the options like so (or as applicable to your bike type):

 Keep pressing (or press and hold) the back arrow to get out of the menu system.
-Obviously you need to do this for each profile.

 Plan your route